ScottishCovidResponse/SCRCdata/README.md

 # SCRCdata

-This is a git repository to store data processing functions (/R) and metadata submission scripts (inst/scripts) for the SCRC data pipeline.
+This is a git repository to store data processing scripts for the SCRC data pipeline.
+Processing functions used to convert raw data (e.g. csv files) into data products (e.g. h5 files) are stored in the `R` directory.
+Scripts used submit metadata associated with each dataset (original source, raw data location, processing script location, and data product location) to the data respository are stored in `inst/scripts`.
+Templates that can used to generate more of these scripts are stored in `inst/templates`.

 * [Installation](#installation)
 * [Templates](#templates)